Fujifilm X-T100 vs Nikon D850

 Studio photographers will appreciate that the Nikon D850 (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the D850 are recent models that are part of the current product line-up.
-The D850 replaced the earlier Nikon D810, while the X-T100 followed on from the Fujifilm X-T20.
+The D850 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T100 better than the Nikon D850 or vice versa?
 The listing below highlights the relative strengths of the two models.